 Born in 1770, Beethoven exhibited signs of prodigious talent at a tender age.
 He made his public recital debut at the age of seven, and his musical journey began when he was 12.

 Beethoven’s unique style of composition straddled the Classical and Romantic Eras, forming a fascinating evolutionary bridge between these two influential periods in classical music.

 One of his most revered compositions is Für Elise, a piece that has become a synonym for piano music itself.
 Intriguingly, it remained unpublished until 40 years after his death.
 Other notable works by Beethoven include the piano composition Moonlight Sonata and his ground-breaking 5th and 9th Symphonies.

 Beethoven’s life was marked by an immense struggle with hearing loss and severe tinnitus.
 During his late twenties, he began to lose his hearing and was entirely deaf by 45.
 Nevertheless, he continued to compose.
 In fact, some of his most iconic works were created during this period.

 Beethoven suffered from severe liver damage, perhaps a result of heavy drinking.
 After years of illness, he passed away in Vienna in 1827.
 Despite his struggles, his musical legacy continues to inspire and enthrall audiences worldwide.

 2. Robert Schumann

-Robert Schumann, one of the greatest composers of the Romantic Era, was born in Zwickau, Germany on the 8th June 1810.
+Robert Schumann, a quintessential composer of the Romantic Era, was born in Zwickau, Germany, in 1810.

 3. Johannes Brahms